hcandelaria/trilogyed-interview/README.md

 # Lesson 6: WeatherPy #

-For this challenge, we are going to build a python script, using `jupyter notebook` and `Matplotlib`, to analyse the weather data from various cities and create visualisations.
+For this challenge, we are going to build a python script, using `jupyter notebook` and `Matplotlib`, to analyse the weather data from various cities and create visualizations.
 We will first get the cities using [citipy library](https://pypi.python.org/pypi/citipy) and then get the weather from [OpenWeatherMap API](https://openweathermap.org/api) in a `JSON` format.

 ## Initializing